Knox-AAU/PreprocessingLayer_TripleConstruction/README.md

 Is the solution developed by group D to perform concept linking on sentences with entity mentions and IRIs pointing to the entities.

 ## Prerequisites
-Run the command `pip install requirements.txt` to install the necessary libraries/modules for the solution.
+Run the command `pip install -r requirements.txt` to install the necessary libraries/modules for the solution.
 Docker should be installed <a href="https://www.docker.com/products/docker-desktop/">download docker desktop</a>.

 ## Running the solution